eBay/NSTSuite/NSTTutorials/ContractValidations/README.md

 - `keyword` - The type of contract validation error that occurred.
 - `found / expected` - Expected vs. what was found in the response data.

-In this case, at (response data) instance {"pointer":"/holiday/id"} , we were expecting the field to be of type `string`, but found an `integer`.
+In this case, at (response data) instance {"pointer":"/holiday/id"} , we were expecting the field to be of type `String`, but found an `integer`.

 To see / debug an example of this schema validation error, please see the `exampleRestTestWithSchemaValidationError` test method [here](src/test/java/contractvalidationstutorial/ContractValidationsTest.java).